salesforce-ux/design-system/README.md

 ### Running the Development Environment:

+If you've just installed the project, you will need to run `npm run full-start` to first perform a full build, which is necessary for Storybook to operate.

-1. Run `npm start` to start the Storybook development environment.
+Whenever you add or remove a component, you'll want to perform this full-start.
+Otherwise, you can just run `npm start` to start the Storybook server without a build.

 ## Developing in Storybook